pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 modernized as "Victory has a hundred fathers; defeat is an orphan."
 --Tacitus

 "I hesitate to give advice because every major single piece of advice I was given turned out to be wrong and I am glad I didn’t follow them.
 I was told to focus and I never did.
 I was told to never procrastinate and I waited 20 years for the Black Swan and it sold 3 million copies.
 I was told to avoid putting fictional characters in my books and I did put in Nero Tulip and Fat Tony because I got bored otherwise.
-I was told to not insult the New York Times and the Wall Street Journal, the more I insulted them the nicer they were to me and solicit Op-Eds.
+I was told to not insult the New York Times and the Wall Street Journal; the more I insulted them the nicer they were to me and solicit Op-Eds.
 I was told to avoid lifting weights for a back pain and became a weightlifter: never had a back problem since.
 &emsp;&emsp;&emsp;If I had to relive my life I would be even more stubborn and uncompromising than I have been.
 One should never do anything without skin in the game.
 If you give advice, you need to be exposed to losses from it."
 --Nassim Nicholas Taleb

-"So when we look at religion and, to some extent ancestral superstitions, we should consider what purpose they serve, rather than focusing on the notion of “belief”, epistemic belief in its strict scientific definition.
+"So when we look at religion and, to some extent ancestral superstitions, we should consider what purpose they serve, rather than focusing on the notion of "belief", epistemic belief in its strict scientific definition.
 In science, belief is literal belief; it is right or wrong, never metaphorical.
 In real life, belief is an instrument to do things, not the end product.
 This is similar to vision: the purpose of your eyes is to orient you in the best possible way, and get you out of trouble when needed, or help you find a prey at distance.
 Your eyes are not sensors aimed at getting the electromagnetic spectrum of reality.
-Their job description is not to produce the most accurate scientific representation of reality; rather the most useful one for survival."
+Their job description is not to produce the most accurate scientific representation of reality, rather the most useful one for survival."
 --Nassim Nicholas Taleb, *Skin in the Game*

+"You get pseudo-order when you seek order.
+You only get a measure of order and control when you embrace randomness."
+--Nassim Taleb, *Antifragile*

+"Crucially, if antifragility is the property of all those natural and complex systems that have survived, depriving these systems of volatility, randomness, and stressors will harm them.
+They will weaken, die, or blow up.
+We have been fragilizing the economy, our health, political life, education, almost everything, by suppressing randomness and volatility."
+--Nassim Taleb.
+He lists the human body and psyche as antifragile examples.
+I was reminded of this by Ginevra Davis' article "Stanford's War on Social Life".

+"Or look at errors: [referencing a diagram] On the left, in the fragile category, the mistakes are rare and large when they occur, hence irreversible.
+To the right, the mistakes are small and benign, even reversible and quickly overcome.
+They are also rich in information, so a certain system of tinkering and trial and error would have the attributes of antifragility.
+If you want to become antifragile, put yourself in the situation 'loves mistakes', to the right of 'hates mistakes', by making these numerous and small in harm.
+We will call this process and approach The Barbell Strategy."
+--Nassim Taleb.
+The Barbell Strategy: get exposure a little at a time, and take things on in bite-sized pieces.

 "To me, the very definition of me being a scientist is that I would rather have questions I can't answer than answers I can't question."
 --Max Tegmark, in conversation with Rebecca Goldstein and Sam Harris